 Blanca plays regularly with the Orquesta de la Comunidad de Madrid and has wide experience as an orchestral musician, appearing with ensembles such as the London Symphony Orchestra, Schleswig-Holstein Festival Orchestra and the Classical Concert Chamber Orchestra, under the direction of Valery Gergiev, Gordan Nikolic, Michael Sanderling, Sir Colin Davis, David Newman, James Gaffigan and Christoph Eschenbach amongst others.

-Blanca is the artistic director of Festival Luigi Boccherini in Arenas de San Pedro (Ávila), which aims to bring together the highest quality of chamber music performances with educating young musicians in master classes and school workshops.
+Blanca is the artistic director of Festival Luigi Boccherini in Arenas de San Pedro (Ávila).

 Born in Madrid in 1991, Blanca finished her Master’s degree in violin performance with distinction at the Royal Academy of Music London in 2015 with Maurice Hasson.
 She completed her Bachelor’s degree in 2013 under the professorship of Detlef Hahn at the Guildhall School of Music & Drama.
 As well as learning the violin, Blanca has pursued studies in viola with Professor James Sleigh at the Royal Academy of Music as well as baroque violin with Pavlo Beznosiuk, playing with the Academy of Ancient Music and taking part in the Festival de Música Manuel de Falla, Granada.